siva6797/personal-blog/content/_index.md

           date_end: '2018-03-15'
           description: |2-
               Responsibilities include:
-              * Participated and Volunteered in OWASP meeting in organization.
+              * Volunteered and Participated in OWASP meeting hosted within organization.
               * Conducted some training session on awareness of Cyber security in todays world.
     design:
       columns: '2'